maurermax/public-voter/README.md

 ```

 ## Using
-Access http://localhost:3000/admin for an admin inteface
+Access [http://localhost:3000/admin] for an admin interface

-Use http://localhost:3000/report for the reporting overview
+Use [http://localhost:3000/report] for the reporting overview

-Incoming users should use http://localhost:3000
+Incoming users should use [http://localhost:3000]